Ari-43/Support-Knowledge-Base/Capes.md

 	- Cheat Clients/Mods: Support will not be provided for cheat clients/mods because doing so would be against the [Discord guidlines](https://discord.com/guidelines)

 ### Notes:
-- It's possible that their ISP or networking hardware cached the cape.
-In this case, restarting their access point will usually fix it.
 - If the user belives their cape was stolen, refer to [Stolen Capes](#Stolen-Cape)

 <hr>